Kunmiii/alx-system_engineering-devops/README.md

 Script is to Move the file betty from /tmp/ to /tmp/my_first_directory.
 Script to delete the file betty
-Script to delet dir my_first_directory in the /tmp directory
+Script to delet dir my_first_directory in the /tmp directory Script that changes the working directoy to the previous one